-Dory Benami is Creative Director and co-owner of this new favorite line of mine.
-He not only fell serendipitously into this line of work — but also into a love and educated dedication toward responsible aesthetics.
+Dory Benami is the Creative Director and co-owner of this new favorite line of mine.
+So, he not only fell serendipitously into this line of work — but also into love and educated dedication toward responsible aesthetics.
 Benami tells us, “50 years ago, the world was a very different place.
-A typical person owned about 1/4 of the clothing and shoes that the average American owns today.
-The clothes and shoes were most likely made in the USA and the quality was much better.”
+Also, a typical person owned about 1/4 of the clothing and shoes that the average American owns today.
+So, the clothes and shoes were most likely made in the USA and the quality was much better.”

 However, Benami began to see the real ins and outs of the industry in 2008 when he moved to China to help run a shoe company with a friend – called United Nude.
-They make architecturally unique and visually cool shoes — and they work with the best factories in China, where Benami ended up spending many of his hours.
-He tells us that good factories (like the ones in which United Nudewere manufactured) were clean and well run – but the majority of the shoes were manufactured in a city called Dongguanin the south of China – which manufactures nearly 80% of the world’s shoes.
+In fact, they make architecturally unique and visually cool shoes.
+And they work with the best factories in China, where Benami ended up spending many of his hours.
+In addition, he tells us that good factories (like the ones in which United Nudewere manufactured) were clean and well run.
+But the majority of the shoes were manufactured in a city called Dongguanin the south of China – which manufactures nearly 80% of the world’s shoes.
 No environmental regulations were observed in the city.

 For various reasons, Benami left China and moved back to Los Angeles.

 He met a couple of guys who were importing boots from Peru – and they asked Benami to help out.
-They sent him to Peru where he witnessed shoes being made in very small factories – of which many of them he didn’t approve.
-This led him to look for and inspect better factories and conceptualize a plan with fair and clean regulations that were palatable to everyone.
+Also, they sent him to Peru where he witnessed shoes being made in very small factories.
+Of which many of them he didn’t approve.
+This led him to look for and inspect better factories.
+Conceptualize a plan with fair and clean regulations that were palatable to everyone.

 That concept was FORTRESS OF INCA.
-This would become the brand that offered beautiful handmade shoes and accessories from Peru, the brand that made sure that any worker whose hands touched the shoes were paid fair wages and received social security benefits, the brand that ensured that all safety regulations were being met.
+Also, this would become the brand that offered beautiful handmade shoes and accessories from Peru, the brand that made sure that any worker whose hands touched the shoes were paid fair wages and received social security benefits, the brand that ensured that all safety regulations were being met.
 “We were going to make smaller quantities and pay more per pair of shoes than what I was used to paying in China.
-This meant that our margins were going to be smaller, but at the end of the day my thinking was – this is our marketing plan.
+This meant that our margins were going to be smaller.
+But at the end of the day my thinking was this is our marketing plan.
 And, I can sleep better at night knowing that there is no funny business going into making our shoes and boots,” he tells us.

 “Let’s be realistic.
 It’s impossible to compete with Prada or Gucci.
 They have billions of dollars.
 They make great shoes and boots (sometimes in China with the “Made in Italy” stamp on it cause of funny regulations organized by a cousin of Donatella Versace) but their products are overpriced.
 For a pair of heels that have a retail price of $800, the pair could not have cost – even at the most prestigious factory in northern Italy – more than $120 to produce.
 Unless that shoe is covered in gold, you the consumer have just helped to subsidize their marketing campaign, their fashion show and some executive’s jet.
 Sounds like a raw deal to me!”